Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 php-fpm: pool www
 ```

-The interesting process is this PID of 401 with the cmdline of /usr/bin/activate_license 1337.
-Let's pull this binary down, try to play around with it, and then open it up through Ghidra to try and understand it.
+The interesting process from this output, is this PID of 401 with the cmdline of /usr/bin/activate_license 1337.
+Let's pull this binary down through the LFI, try to play around with it, and then open it up through Ghidra to try and understand it.

 ```sh
 ┌─[jayden@JD-Desktop]─[~/ctf/retired]